 Final Thoughts on Facebook Privacy Settings

 If you’ve followed the steps of this article, you’ve learned how much Facebook and its users can spy on you, and how to do something about it.
 Reclaiming your privacy will make Facebook a much better tool both for business and for your private life.
 Keeping the two apart shouldn’t be hard, and now you know how to return that order.
+Also, consider working with a personal brand strategist, as they know the who, what, when, and where when it comes to social media like Facebook.

 Find more online profile tips on our blog.